Bacon Hoppin’ John Recipe

-Well, Hoppin' John is a traditional Southern—Southeastern to be more exact—New Year's dish.
+Well, Hoppin' John is a traditional Southern—Southeastern to be more exact—New Year's dish, involving black-eyed peas and rice.
 Personally, I like to eat it year round.
 It is filling, easy to make, and in true Southern fashion, greasy and bacony!

 The recipe changes depending on who you ask.
 I was raised in Charleston, South Carolina, and while I'm very familiar with the homemade recipe, the recipe I am sharing here is the one to choose if you don't want to spend the entire day cooking.
 If you want to spend the night soaking peas, as well as an hour cooking rice, be my guest.
 My New Year's Day, however, is better spent playing with the kids and shooting fireworks!